 How accurate does a pressure measurement need to be for industrial process control?

 This depends entirely on the application.
 For compressed air supply pressure monitoring (is the compressor running and is pressure in the normal range), ±1% full-scale accuracy is typically sufficient.
 For precision process control where a 1% pressure variation causes a measurable process quality change, ±0.1% or better accuracy is required.
-Calibration equipment must be significantly more accurate than the device being calibrated — typically 4:1 test uncertainty ratio (TUR) is the minimum, meaning the calibrator should be at least 4× more accurate than the instrument being tested.
+Calibration equipment must be significantly more accurate than the device being calibrated.
+Typically 4:1 test uncertainty ratio (TUR) is the minimum, meaning the calibrator should be at least 4× more accurate than the instrument being tested.

 How often must pressure gauges be calibrated in Singapore?

-Singapore has no single mandated calibration interval for industrial pressure gauges — the interval is determined by the criticality of the measurement, the gauge's drift rate, the consequence of an out-of-tolerance reading, and any applicable regulatory or standards requirement.
+Singapore has no single mandated calibration interval for industrial pressure gauges.
+The interval is determined by the criticality of the measurement, the gauge's drift rate, the consequence of an out-of-tolerance reading, and any applicable regulatory or standards requirement.
 ISO 9001 Clause 7.1.5 requires calibration at defined intervals for gauges used in conformity verification.
 Typical industry practice is annual calibration for process control pressure transmitters, with higher-risk safety-instrumented system (SIS) pressure switches calibrated more frequently as part of SIL verification.

 Need expert advice or a quote?